peterkhayes/inlineAB/README.md

 ### 1. Register with Google Analytics <a name="registerGA"></a>

-  To use InlineAB, you'll need a Google Analytics profile for your website.
+  To use inlineAB, you'll need a Google Analytics profile for your website.
 Go ahead and make one [here](https://www.google.com/analytics/web/provision?et=&authuser=#provision/CreateAccount/).
 Make sure to select the new 'Universal Analytics' account type.

 Once you're registered, you'll need to copy your [Google Analytics Tracking Snippet](#gaFindSnippet) into your webpage - you'll need this to link your tests to your new analytics account.
 Don't worry if Google Analytics looks a little confusing!
 We'll handle all the hard work for you.
 If you need more with Google Analytics check out our [Google Analytics Support Section](#gasupport)

-### 2. Download InlineAB <a name="download"></a>
+### 2. Download inlineAB <a name="download"></a>

 ##### General
-To run tests with InlineAB, you'll need a copy of our library.
-You can download one [here](http://www.inlineab.com/inlineab.js).
+To run tests with inlineAB, you'll need a copy of our library.
+You can download one [here](http://www.inlineAB.com/inlineab.js).
 You can put this file with all of your other Javascript files, or in the same place as your html page if you aren't using any other Javascript.
 Remember to include your `<script>` tag in your HTML file!
 This should look something like:

     <!DOCTYPE html>
     <html>
       <head>
         ...
-        <script src="/path/to/inlineinlineab.js"> </script>
+        <script src="/path/to/inlineab.js"> </script>
         ...
       </head>
       <body